What kind of rabbit should I get? Am I the right person, and is my home the right kind of home, for a rabbit?

 Some people are allergic to rabbits, even if they aren’t allergic to other animals.
 Many animals are left at shelters because people don’t learn ahead of time whether anyone in the family is allergic to them.
 Please don’t contribute to this problem!
 Before getting any animal, find out if anyone in the home is allergic to him.
 In the case of rabbits, people may also be allergic to the hay which is the most important part of a rabbit’s diet.
 You can determine your family’s allergic potential by visiting an allergist, or by spending time with rabbits before you adopt.

 Rabbits and well-trained dogs can live together and make great companions, as can rabbits and cats with low prey drives.
-Terriers and dachshunds often have strong natural instincts to kill small animals because they were originally bred for this purpose.
-Don’t risk the life and well-being of a rabbit by taking it into your home, unless you have determined your dog or cat will not be a threat to the rabbit.
+Terriers, dachshunds, and many other breeds often have strong natural instincts to kill small animals because they were originally bred for this purpose.
+Additionally, friendly dogs may seriously injure or kill a rabbit just by trying to play.
+Don’t risk the life and well-being of a rabbit by taking it into your home unless you have determined your dog or cat will not be a threat to the rabbit.
+For this reason we only adopt to families with dogs after we have met the dog and assessed their behavior around rabbits.

 Rabbits are NOT suitable pets for young children: